ScriptyShake/ScriptyShake/README.md

 - 🤖 I primarily code in C++, C# & Python.
 I use Unreal Engine 5 & Unity.
 - 🔭 I am on [Twitter](https://twitter.com/scriptyshake) & [Instagram](https://www.instagram.com/scriptyshake/) & [YouTube](https://www.youtube.com/channel/UCFCmJbqXMYAt6lFoi3Zr1Gw).
 - ⚡ This is my [Portfolio](https://valentinamalavasi.myportfolio.com/) & you can play my games on [itch.io](https://scriptyshake.itch.io/).
-- 💬 I like worldbuilding and creating characters and stories.
-I also like to write and do art in my free time!
-- 😄 Fun fact: I love TTRPGs and play D&D!